mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2020

+1. Amini, A., Schwarting, W., Soleimany, A., & Rus, D. (2020).
+Deep evidential regression. *Advances in Neural Information Processing Systems*, *33*, 14927-14937.

+     - Estimate a continuous target as well as its associated evidence in order to learn both aleatoric and epistemic uncertainty
+       - Place evidential priors over the original Gaussian likelihood function and training the NN to infer the hyperparameters of the evidential distribution
+       -

+2. Allen-Zhu, Z., & Li, Y. (2020).
+Towards understanding ensemble, knowledge distillation and self-distillation in deep learning. *arXiv preprint arXiv:2012.09816*.

-1. Liu, J., Lin, Z., Padhy, S., Tran, D., Bedrax Weiss, T., & Lakshminarayanan, B. (2020).
+3. Liu, J., Lin, Z., Padhy, S., Tran, D., Bedrax Weiss, T., & Lakshminarayanan, B. (2020).
 Simple and principled uncertainty estimation with deterministic deep learning via distance awareness. *Advances in Neural Information Processing Systems*, *33*, 7498-7512.

      - RG: The practicality in real-time, industrial-scale applications of Bayesian neural networks and deep ensembles approaches to estimate the predictive uncertainty of a deep learning model are limited due to their heavy memory and inference cost.
      - TP: study principled approaches to high-quality uncertainty estimation that require only a single deep neural network (DNN).